 The subject of pricing art almost always manages to become part of the conversation whenever artists discuss the business of art.
-There is as much angst and confusion around pricing art as anything artists deal with on the business side of their art careers.
+There is as much angst and confusion around pricing art as anything artists deal with in life.

 The biggest questions about pricing art are, “Am I charging too little, or am I charging too much?”
-This is with good reason.
-Do it wrong and you either leave money on the table or you lose sales.
-The solution is to use the Goldilocks Theory, which means price your art neither too hot (high) nor too cold (low), but “just right”.
+This question is necessary for good reason.
+Do it wrong and you either leave money on the table, or you lose sales.
+The solution is to use the Goldilocks Theory, which means price your art neither too hot (high) nor too cold (low), but “just right.”

-Prints should not be priced anywhere near what originals sell for.
-If you are not getting significantly more for your originals than you are asking for prints, then you should stop selling prints until you get your original prices at levels that make your prints look like an attractive option for budget conscious shoppers.
-Likewise, if your originals are not in demand, there is no reason to believe investing into the print market is a solution to your problem.
+Do not price prints anywhere near that of your originals.
+If you are not getting significantly more for your originals than you are asking for prints, then you should stop selling prints.
+Wait until you get your original prices at levels that make your prints look like an attractive option for budget-conscious shoppers.
+Likewise, if your originals are not in demand, there is no reason to believe investing in the print market is a solution to your problem.

 When you are famous, buyers will look for you.
 Until that happens, you have to look for them.

-If you think you can cast a wide net of unfocused marketing efforts and pull in prime collectors who have the desire and means to buy your work at a profitable price for you, you will fail.
-Hunting buyers simply means using your smarts, your instincts and thorough research to find out where your best prospects are.
+You can’t use unfocused marketing effort to find prime buyers.
+Your potential collectors must have the desire and means to buy your work at a profitable price from you.
+Hunting buyers means using your smarts, your instincts, and thorough research to find out where your best prospects are.
 Then you go about focusing on delivering targeted marketing messages to them on a steady basis.

-If the buyers you are encountering through your marketing are not responding to your “just right” pricing, then either your focus is on the wrong buyers, or you art is not appropriate for buyers you have targeted.
-If you notice other artists having success that you believe your work deserves, you need to determine what they are doing that you are not doing that gets their work sold.
+If your prospects don’t respond to “just right” pricing, then your focus is on the wrong buyers, or your art has no appeal to that audience.
+When you notice other artists having the success you deserve, determine what they are doing that you are not doing that gets their work sold.
 If your art is perfect for your prospects, and your message is tuned and consistently applied, you should have success hunting buyers.

-You have to believe in your work, have confidence in your talent and use those things to price your art so you build a profitable business out of everything you do.
+You must believe in your work and have confidence in your talent.
+Learn to use those things to price your art.

 What we are talking about here is putting you, the artist, into the equation when it comes to pricing art.
-You are its creator, and whom you are adds value to the proposition.
-The psychology of successfully priced art, the kind where the artist profits every time his or her work is sold, comes down in a great degree to how you perceive yourself and your work in the world.
+You are its creator, and you add value to the proposition.
+The psychology of successfully priced art comes to this.
+Well priced art means the artist profits every time his or her work is sold.
+It’s all about how you perceive yourself and present your work in the world.

-When you instill confidence in yourself and your work, and inject it in your marketing, you give yourself the best opportunities to price your art to sell profitably and successfully.
+When you inject confidence in your work and your marketing, you give yourself the best opportunities to price and sell your art profitably.